joaquinelio/litul-crud/README.md

   or just leave them as properties  .msgConfirmExit, .txtButtonOk, ...

 Azure devops, github...
 How do they keep version history?
 To check.
+Forks only?
+Too crazy.

 ***What dev should see and fill***